15 Jun 2022

-Discover what to see in the night sky in July 2021, including a celestial teapot and the gas giants Jupiter and Saturn.
+Discover what to see in the night sky in July 2022, including the Hercules Globular Cluster and the Delta Aquariids meteor shower.

 Top 3 things to see in the night sky in July

-- Throughout the month - Spot the celestial teapot
+- Throughout the month - Explore the stars of M13

 (Details given are for London and may vary for other parts of the UK)